 The Compensation Committee believes in aligning pay with performance.
 To help accomplish that alignment, all executives receive annual performance reviews conducted by their direct manager, and the Compensation Committee reviews each NEO's performance ratings.
-For each NEO, the Compensation Committee also reviews the results of the Company's 360-degree survey, which is a standardized performance survey conducted periodically on multiple leadership performance categories that includes feedback from peers within the Company, direct reports, and the NEO's direct manager.
-The last 360-degree survey was completed in 2017 and another survey is planned for 2021.

 At the beginning of each calendar year, the Compensation Committee asks our CEO to develop specific performance targets and goals for his role based on strategic goals for the Company set by the Board.
 The Compensation Committee reviews and approves our CEO's goals at its annual February meeting and presents those goals to the full Board for its information and review.
 The Compensation Committee quarterly reviews our CEO's performance relative to his targets and provides quarterly status updates to the full Board.
 At the end of the year, the Compensation Committee reviews our CEO's year-end results as part of its overall CEO annual performance review process.